huyang117/JavaScript-learning-notes/2-Functions.md

 ```
 Rest parameter must be last formal parameter; but can have parameters in front of rest parameter
 ```
-// the first two parameters will be assigned to a and b; paramaters thereafter will be merged together
+// The first two parameters will be assigned to a and b; paramaters thereafter will be merged together

 const sumUp = (a, b, ...numbers) => {
   let sum = 0;